thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/bQz6Q1s.png)

-You can see the list of databases inside the default PostgreSQL cluster by running the following command.
+To see the list of databases inside the default PostgreSQL cluster, run the following command.

 ```text
 \l